-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2011-2012 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2012-2013 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
-Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
-Do not include optional fees (e.g., parking, laboratory use).
+Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration,

 G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS
+G1 PRIVATE INSTITUTIONS -

-Tuition:
+Tuition: XXX XXXX

 G1 PUBLIC INSTITUTIONS

 Tuition:

-In-district \$5,189 \$5,189
+In-district \$5,472 \$5,472

 G1 PUBLIC INSTITUTIONS

-In-state (out-of-district):
+In-state (out-of-district): \$0 \$0

 G1 PUBLIC INSTITUTIONS

 Out-of-state: \$11,160 \$11,160

 G1 NONRESIDENT ALIENS

 Tuition: \$11,160 \$11,160

-G1 REQUIRED FEES:
+G1 REQUIRED FEES: \$981 \$981

-G1 ROOM AND BOARD: 4 4
+G1 ROOM AND BOARD:

-(on-campus) \$9,624 \$9,624
+(on-campus) \$9,796 \$9,796

 G1 ROOM ONLY:

 (on-campus)

 G1 BOARD ONLY:

 (on-campus meal plan)

-G1 Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):
+G1 Comprehensive tuition and room an

+college cannot provide separate tuit ion and room and

+board fees):